Olex2/Olex2Manual/CommandsManual/understanding_the_syntax.md

 **Capital Letters** are used for commands that will directly affect the structure model in the refinement.
 These commands will become part of the structure model and will appear in the ShelX input file.
 Please note that these commands can be typed either in upper or lower case.

-**Example Commands** are represented in this format: 'CODE refine 4 20' and can be typed exactly as they are given.
+**Example Commands** are represented in this format: `CODE refine 4 20` and can be typed exactly as they are given.
 In this example, the structure will be refined with 4 refinement cycles and 20 electron density peaks will be returned from the electron density map integration.